mrstefangrimm/Parc/README.md

 ## Tests

 Unit tests cover the functionality of the domain model classes.
-Some are part of the ParcLib software package.
-The WinParcApp Visual Studio solution contains all the unit tests.
-These for programming convenience and because the software architecture allows it.
+All unit tests are part of the WinParcApp Visual Studio solution.
+Some test are can be executed with ArduinoUnit too.

+Manual tests are defined in the [Test Specification](https://github.com/mrstefangrimm/Parc/blob/main/BuildVerificationTest-Specification.md).

 ## Software Toolchain